Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ## Roadmap

-At least the first update will focus on rounding out and polishing the current core functionality and the souls demo.
+There will be one more update that focuses on rounding out and polishing the current core functionality and the souls demo.
 After that I will most likely start on a second demo game(OoT?, 2d?).
 Feel free to let me know if you have some features or game types that you'd like to see in the future.

 ## Feedback